 Identify the specific aspects based on the goals and scope:

 Some systems work towards the users’ and business goals.
 In UX terms these specific aspects include the working of UI like a recommendation, the system recommended products, wishlist, save for later, community features, reviewing, search, and filter system.

 The main features of competitive analysis are :

-Identify the strengths of each competitor, what the user likes about it.
+Identify the strengths of each competitor, and what the user likes about it.
 You can view their products and experience by yourself.
-Like the restaurant showing the directions in Google maps as the user clicks on them.
+Like the restaurant showing the directions in Google Maps as the user clicks on them.
 Most users would love these features to know the path.

-Find the weakness in their apps like showing lots of reviews, or photos that could overwhelm the users, consuming large space, or uncomfortable button location.
+Find the weaknesses in their apps like showing lots of reviews, or photos that could overwhelm the users, consuming large space, or having uncomfortable button locations.
 Find out what users would like to improve in the apps given by your competitors.
 The easiest way is to see the reviews so you get an idea of what are users’ goals while they are using the site or app.